Protect Everything

 What Is Paint Protection Film (PPF)?

 At SC Window Tinting, we install XPEL ULTIMATE PLUS and XPEL STEALTH paint protection films using precision computer-cut templates.
-This means exact fitment for your specific vehicle without any cutting on the paint itself, eliminating the risk of blade marks that can happen with freehand installations.
+This means exact fitment for your specific vehicle without any cutting on the paint itself, eliminating the risk of blade marks that can result from freehand installations at less-equipped shops.

 Rock chip and debris protection: PPF absorbs impacts from gravel, road debris, sand, and small stones that would otherwise chip or scratch your paint.
 This is the single biggest advantage PPF holds over ceramic coating.

-Stain and chemical resistance: Protects against discoloration from bug acids, bird droppings, and road chemicals.
+Stain and chemical resistance: PPF protects against discoloration from bug acids, bird droppings, and road chemicals.

-UV resistance: High-quality PPF does not yellow over time, helping prevent UV-related paint fading underneath.
+UV resistance: High-quality PPF does not yellow over time, helping prevent UV-related paint fading underneath the film.

 Virtually invisible finish: XPEL ULTIMATE PLUS maintains a high-gloss, crystal-clear appearance.
 XPEL STEALTH preserves or creates a matte/satin look.